syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 [MaximumDate]
 </td>
 <td>
-Specifies the required maximum date.
+Specifies the maximum date that can be selected in date editor.
 </td>
 </tr>
 <tr>